 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 The modules for this MA have been specifically developed for postgraduate study.
 You will be taught through a combination of hands-on workshops, lectures and seminars.
 You will find that small group working and establishing your own perspective on social issues will become a core part of your studying process.

 You'll also be able to attend the Department's lectures and University lectures from visiting speakers from across the world.

-You will be based in the Department of Social Policy and Social Work on Campus West.
-Most of your teaching will take place on Campus West.
+You will be based in the Department of Social Policy and Social Work which is based on Campus West.
+Teaching will take place in Alcuin College and other locations across Campus West.